sotrh/learn-wgpu/docs/showcase/imgui-demo/README.md

 imgui.set_ini_filename(None);
 ```

 Now we need to configure the default font.
-We'll using the window's scale factor to keep things from being too big or small.
+We'll be using the window's scale factor to keep things from being too big or small.

 ```rust
 let hidpi_factor = display.window.scale_factor();